 Sustainability mindset is a way of thinking and being that results from a broad understanding of the ecosystem's manifestations, an introspective focus on the personal values and the higher self, and finds its expression in actions for the greater good of the whole.

-The purpose of the Working Group is designed around three steps, which correspond to the Knowing, the Being and the Doing:
+The focus of the Working Group is to explore ways to develop the Sustainability Mindset, through the Knowing/Thinking, the Being and the Doing:

 - Developing awareness – the full picture;